wangkx/Ingress-Configuration-1/user-pass authentication.md

 ```
 ## Create a Password file
-contains username and password for users
+contains username and password for users ?no subject

 ```
 htpasswd -c auth user1